netlify-templates/nextjs-toolbox/README.md

 2. A hidden input in the form, `<input type="hidden" name="form-name" value="feedback" />`

 Adding this extra input allows our form to be given a name that Netlify can store submissions to.
 It is a hidden input so your users won't see it but it will pass along the name of our form to Netlify when we submit.
 In our Netlify Admins site under Forms, we will see our Active Form named `feedback` and all submissions will go there.

+In your Netlify dashboard, you need to enable the form detection by following the instructions [here](https://docs.netlify.com/forms/setup/#enable-form-detection).

 With both of those we're ready for folks to give us feedback!